-As part of the 2023 White Night, the Shoah Memorial invites the visual artist
+As part of the 2023 Nuit Blanche, the Shoah Memorial invites the visual artist

-The proposal revolves around three major works, a documentary and an external projection, to pay tribute to the memory of those, lost or wounded, in this tragic moment of History.
+The proposal is based on three major works, a documentary and an outside projection, to pay tribute to the memory of those who died or were wounded in this tragic moment of history.

 ON THE MEMORIAL’S FACADE